Amantini1997/FromUbuntu/AIP/Lectures.md

 - If it doesn't find an optimal solution, RESTART from the original node.
 > If no good state is found at depth **d** , then **increase d** (d += 1)

+Identidem  select successor states using a "wheel" selection, wherein the chance of being picked is proportional to the heuristic score.
+In case of plateau it uses the last "best" state found and searches again.

+## LAMA
+LAMA is planner that employs the LM Count heuristic.
+Although it may be very good, it is also inadmissible as one action can achieve more than one landmark.

 # Week 4 - Numerical Values in Planning